What is Osteoporosis?

 - Vitamin D intake via supplements or exposure to low levels of sunlight.
 Vitamin D is used to absorb calcium in the bone and regulate calcium in the blood.

-Osteoporosis can be treated by your doctor with medications designed to help reduce or reverse your bone loss.
+Your doctor can treat osteoporosis with medications designed to help reduce or reverse your bone loss.

 These medications include: